Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Benchmark models and isocurvature spectrum

 with hyperbolic metric Eq.~(\ref{eq:hyperbolic_metric}) and work in the vanishing charge sector $\dot\theta_0=0$.
+The quartic potential is a standard minimal renormalizable potential used in PQ models \cite{Marsh:2015xka}.
+Our purpose is precisely to ask how the familiar pre-inflationary PQ scenario is modified when the PQ field space has nontrivial curvature.
+In this sense, the quartic model with a zero charge should be viewed as a minimal deformation of the conventional quartic PQ setup, rather than as a specialized construction.

-We evolve the background fields during inflation, using $N\equiv \ln a$, and compute fluctuations mode-by-mode with Bunch-Davies initial conditions deep inside the horizon.
-The angular power spectrum is
+We evolve the background spectator radial and axial fields during inflation using $N\equiv \ln a$.
+For each comoving mode $k$, we solve the full linearized fluctuation equations numerically, starting from Bunch-Davies initial conditions deep inside the horizon, $k/(aH)\gg 1$, and continuing the evolution through horizon crossing and into the superhorizon regime.
+The late-time angular power spectrum at the end of inflation is